 The employment of accountants and auditors is projected to grow 11 percent from now until 2024, revealing just how high in demand accountants are across all job occupations.
 This is great news not only for those looking to obtain a position in the profession, but also means that the outlook for the U.S. economy is growing.
 As a result, more accountants will be needed to prepare and examine financial records.

-So if you’re on your way to become a CPA and are thinking about ways to expand your professional opportunities, here are some of the top high paying jobs in the industry that you can consider as you pave the path for your career in accounting.
+So if you’re on your way to becoming a CPA and are thinking about ways to expand your professional opportunities, here are some of the top high-paying jobs in the profession that you can consider as you pave the path for your career in accounting.

 10. Environmental Accountant

 If you enjoy collecting and analyzing information on materials flows and pollution controls for companies and organizations, this could be the position for you.
 Environmental accountants analyze how natural resources are used and how environmental impacts are managed across the nation, reporting to investors and regulators to ensure they are lessening the carbon footprint as much as possible.
 This is a secure position since we now live in a world where ecological threats are very real and companies need environmental accountants to help them reach their bottom line while simultaneously going green.